Hemalathavdh-DEV/SMS/README.md

     - Redis: RedisCloud

 * Testing: Application and API details.
-    Built API endpoints:
+    1)  Built API endpoints:
         Inbound SMS: "/api/v1/sms/inbound"
         Outbound SMS: "/api/v1/sms/outbound"
-    DB records:
+    2)  DB records:
-        * Account: <username> <password>
+        Account: <username> <password>
-                - hemalatha <password>
-                - hema <password>
-            Password shared in email.
-        * Phone numbers: <account username> <phone numbers>
+        Phone numbers: <account username> <phone numbers>
-            Phone Number details shared in email.
+        (Account username, password, account's phone Number details shared in email.)

     Note: you can use the above db record values to test the api endpoints.

 * Testing: Postman collection
-    The postman collection consisting of the api endpoints will shared in email.
+    1)  The postman collection consisting of the api endpoints will shared in email.
         - Import the collection to postman.
         - Set the authorization  from the db record values mentioned above
         - Construct the body params, if required use the db record values mentioned above to test.